smeriwether/merimerimeri.com/README.md

 [merimerimeri.com](https://merimerimeri.com) is my personal website.
 It's a simple static site that's served via my Mac Mini home server.

-## Making changes
+## Making changes in development

 This is a [Hugo](https://gohugo.io) static site.
 Start the server by running `hugo server -D`, changes are automatically picked up.

 ## Building for production

-This site uses [TailwindCSS](https://tailwindcss.com) which requires an extra environment variable when building.
+This site uses [Tailwind CSS](https://tailwindcss.com) which requires an extra environment variable when building.
 You can build for production using `NODE_ENV=production hugo --gc --minify`.

 ## Copyright & Fair Use